28 Years Later: Plot

 Unconvinced, Spike and Isla escape the island and journey to mainland Britain.
-Spike and Isla are rescued from a pack of infected by Swedish Navy seaman Erik Sundqvist, the sole survivor of a stranded NATO quarantine patrol boat.
-Isla discovers a pregnant infected and helps it deliver an uninfected baby girl.
-A paranoid Erik shoots the infected mother and threatens to kill Isla and Spike alongside the newborn if they do not let him kill it, but an alpha appears and decapitates Erik.
+There, they are rescued from a pack of Infected by Swedish Navy seaman Erik Sundqvist, the sole survivor of a shipwrecked NATO quarantine patrol boat.
+Isla discovers a pregnant Infected in labour and helps her deliver an uninfected baby girl.
+When the Infected becomes violent, Erik shoots her and threatens to kill Isla and Spike if they don't let him kill the newborn too.
+An Alpha appears and decapitates Erik.

-Spike, Isla, and the newborn flee from the alpha, and Spike shoots him with arrows; despite this, the alpha catches up with Spike.
-Dr Kelson appears and temporarily subdues the alpha (whom he has named Samson) with a blowgun and a morphine-xylazine dart.
-Kelson leads Spike and Isla to a monument he has constructed out of cleaned human bones.
-He explains the funerary concept of memento mori and incorporates Erik's skull into the monument.
+Spike and Isla flee with the newborn and Spike shoots the Alpha with arrows.
+Just as the Alpha catches up with Spike, Dr Kelson appears and temporarily sedates the Alpha (whom he has named Samson) with a blowgun and a morphine-xylazine dart.
+Kelson leads Spike and Isla to the Bone Temple, an ossuary he has constructed out of cleaned bones belonging to both fallen survivors and the Infected.
+He explains the funerary concept of memento mori and incorporates Erik's skull into the Temple.

 Kelson examines Isla and deduces that she has advanced terminal cancer.
-Kelson consoles Spike with the phrase memento amoris – "remember you must love".
-Isla and Spike share their last moment together as she accepts her mortality and arranges for Kelson to euthanize her, after which he gives her skull to Spike to place at the top of the monument.
+Kelson consoles a devastated Spike with the phrase memento amoris, which means "remember, you must love."
+Isla and Spike share their last moments together, and Isla allows Kelson to euthanise her.
+Kelson gives Isla's skull to Spike to place at the top of the Temple.

-When Samson infiltrates Kelson's sanctuary, Spike subdues him with a medicated dart and saves Kelson's life.
-Kelson encourages Spike to go home with the infant.
+When Samson rampages through Kelson's sanctuary, Spike subdues him with a tranquilizer dart and saves Kelson's life.
+Kelson encourages Spike to take the infant home.
 Instead, Spike leaves her at the village gate and returns to the mainland, still disillusioned.
-Jamie reads a note from Spike that reveals he has named the infant after Isla and promises he will return when he is ready.
+Jamie reads a note from Spike that reveals he has named the infant after Isla and promises that he will return when he is ready.
 Jamie tries to follow Spike to the mainland but is blocked by the rising tide.

-Twenty-eight days later, Spike is rescued from a pack of infected by a group styled after Jimmy Savile.
-Their leader, the adult Jimmy Crystal, bears an inverted cross.
+Twenty-eight days later, Spike is rescued from a pack of Infected by an adult Jimmy Crystal, who now leads a bizarre cult of violent chavs wearing coloured tracksuits and peroxide-blonde wigs.
+(Note: Presumably, the tracksuits and wigs are inspired by the style choices of infamous British television personality Jimmy Savile) Jimmy introduces himself to Spike and encourages him to join Jimmy's group.